-Currently the company activities are centralized in the head office in Cairo, complemented by a branch in Zamalek, as well as two remote branches, one in Alexandria and one in Mansoura.
+Currently the company activities are centralized in the head office in Cairo, complemented be other branches inside Cairo (Zamalek, New Cairo, Downtown, Nasr City), as well as other remote branches located in Alexandria, Mansoura, Tanta, Ismalia, Hurghada and Sharm El Sheikh.
 Other areas outside of Cairo are covered through floating sales teams visiting the major auto dealerships.
-The sales team includes 38 sales people, organized in 5 teams, covering 4 different geographic areas and the call center.
-Approximately 85% of the business origination comes through the auto dealerships.
+The sales team includes 96 sales people, covering the aforementioned different geographic areas and the call center.
+Approximately 70-75% of the business origination comes through the auto dealerships.
 CAC is expanding its network by building strong alliances with well-established auto dealerships and having a dedicated sales representative in the dealer's premises.

 Underwriting decisions are centralized and are based both on quantitative and qualitative analysis of the applicant's credit history.
 CAC has an internally developed score card in place that is automatically generated by the system based on the information filled in the borrower's initial application.
 It takes into account factors such as stability in employment, education, sector of activity, previous credit history, real estate ownership, debt to income ratio, etc. The information is subject to verification by the company's credit officers through a field investigation, including a personal meeting with the prospect client, as well as third party cross-checks.
 The credit officers issue a recommendation based on their assessment of the applicant's ability and willingness to honor its financial obligations under the contract.
 Credit approvals are granted following independent voting on each application by the credit committee, which consists of the Credit Risk Head and the Head of the Investigation Department.
 In case of a disagreement between the two, the final credit decision goes to the Managing Director.
 Approximately 15% of prospect clients get rejected at the initial screening by the sales people, before the application enters the credit cycle.
-Another 25% of all initially filtered applications are further rejected during the credit process, indicating the company's tight scrutiny and strict approval procedures.
+Another 20% of all initially filtered applications are further rejected during the credit process, indicating the company's tight scrutiny and strict approval procedures.
 The standard approval process takes between 3 and 5 working days depending on the responsiveness of the applicant with regard to any additional information requirements.